 To reduce its exposure to credit losses, the Company assigns the majority of its trade accounts receivable under factoring agreements with CIT.
 In the event a factored receivable becomes uncollectible due to creditworthiness, CIT bears the risk of loss.
 The Company's management must make estimates of the uncollectiblity of its non-factored accounts receivable, which it accomplishes by specifically analyzing accounts receivable, historical bad debts, customer concentrations, customer creditworthiness, current economic trends and changes in its customers' payment terms.
+The Company's provision for doubtful accounts is included in other marketing and administrative expenses in the accompanying consolidated statements of income and amounted to \$9,000 and \$73,000 for fiscal years 2015 and 2014, respectively.

-The Company's accounts receivable at March 30, 2014 amounted to \$21.7 million, net of allowances of \$718,000.
-Of this amount, \$20.8 million was due from CIT under the factoring agreements, and an additional \$337,000 was due from CIT as a negative balance outstanding under the revolving line of credit.
-The combined amount of \$21.1 million represents the maximum loss that the Company could incur if CIT failed completely to perform its obligations under the factoring agreements and the revolving line of credit.
+The Company's accounts receivable at March 29, 2015 amounted to \$22.4 million, net of allowances of \$1.0 million.
+Of this amount, \$21.6 million was due from CIT under the factoring agreements, and an additional \$1.8 million was due from CIT as a negative balance outstanding under the revolving line of credit.
+The combined amount of \$23.4 million represents the maximum loss that the Company could incur if CIT failed completely to perform its obligations under the factoring agreements and the revolving line of credit.